abhishek-2511/iPod-app/README.md

 ## Features :-

-- **Playback Controls**: Play, pause, forward, backward to loop over songs.
+- **Playback Controls**: Menu, Play, Pause, forward, Backward buttons to loop over songs.
 - **Gesture Controls**: Enjoy intuitive gesture controls just like the real iPod, including swipe, tap, and scroll actions.
 - **Retro Design**: Enjoy the nostalgia of the classic iPod interface.
 - **Theme Customization**: Choose from a variety of iPod case colors to personalize your app's appearance.